Common yacht and motorboat claims and how to prevent them

 Protecting your investment

-If you’re new to the world of boating, and are keen to learn more and develop your skills, the RYA has a vast range of training courses and resources to help you get the most from your time on the water.
+If you’re new to the world of boating or keen to learn more and develop your skills, the RYA has a vast range of training courses and resources to help you get the most from your time on the water.

-Find a club or training centre nearby and enjoy a taster session or sign up for a course.
-From navigation and seamanship, to powerboat handling or skippering a yacht - you’ll build skills, confidence and enjoyment on the water.
+Find a club or training centre near you and enjoy a taster session or sign up for a course.
+From navigation and seamanship to powerboat handling or skippering a yacht - you’ll build skills, confidence, and enjoyment on the water.

 Whilst we hope you never need to make claim, our team of experts are available 24/7, to ensure that if the unfortunate does happen, we will do our best to get you back out on the water as quickly as possible.

-To find out more about Bishop Skinner Marine and how we can help protect your boat, visit https://www.bishopskinner.com or call us on 0800 783 8057.
+To find out more about our insurance policies and how we can help protect your boat visit Bishop Skinner Marine or call 0330 818 2355.

 Bishop Skinner Marine is a trading name of Marsh Ltd. Marsh Ltd is authorised and regulated by the Financial Conduct Authority for General Insurance Distribution and Credit Broking (Firm Reference No. 307511).
 Copyright © 2022 Marsh Ltd. Registered in England and Wales Number: 1507274, Registered office: 1 Tower Place West, Tower Place, London EC3R 5BU.
 All rights reserved.